CAPS Doctoral Internship Program (CDIP)

 About the Intern Role

 At CAPS, we are proud of the rich variety of training experiences that we offer our interns.
 CDIP interns work on the front lines alongside CAPS staff providing a variety of intervention modalities in a fast-paced, vibrant atmosphere.
-They are trained in and/or exposed to theoretically driven and evidence-based interventions.
+They are trained in and/or exposed to theoretically-driven and evidence-based interventions.
 Training staff value the development and integration of interns’ theoretical approaches as a centerpiece of training.
-Interns are exposed to through experience, didactics, and supervision to different theoretical approaches that include psychodynamic psychotherapy, ACT, DBT, and more.
-Training Activities include clinical supervision, 2 hours per week of didactic seminars, supervision of counseling externs (part-time trainees from MA or PhD programs), case consultation, and conference attendance.
-Additionally, each intern is placed for 5 hours per week at an Emphasis Site to serve a specific population of interest, such as Native American, African American Latinx, Asian/Pacific Islander, LGBTQ+, and neurodivergent students.
-Interns can also be placed with Athletics, the CAPS Assessment team, or with many other campus partners for their emphasis placement.
+Through direct clinical experience, didactics, and supervision, interns are exposed to different theoretical approaches that include psychodynamic psychotherapy, ACT, DBT, and more.

 Our Values at CAPS

-CDIP is built on values of justice, equity, and inclusion as we aim to serve the health needs of UArizona’s large and diverse campus community.
-Given our belief that diversity is a strength, we also strive to recruit a diverse array of interns and training staff from different cultural, personal, and academic backgrounds.
-We deeply value all trainees as critical parts of our team and we want to provide as rich of a training experience as possible.
+CAPS deeply values all trainees as critical parts of our team, and we strive to recruit trainees from a wide range of academic and professional backgrounds who could offer their unique and valuable perspective.
+We also want to provide as rich of a training experience as possible.
 We firmly believe that there is reciprocal benefit between the training we provide and the interns who join us.
 As a training program, we are tasked with keeping up to date with research, best practice, and our own development as supervisors to facilitate excellent training experiences.
-Interns (and other trainees) bring fresh perspectives, diverse experiences, and new skill sets that broaden CAPS’ capacity to serve our students well.
+Interns (and other trainees) bring fresh perspectives, different experiences, and new skill sets that broaden CAPS’ capacity to serve our students well.

 The CAPS Team